-The abundance of ozone in the atmosphere is measured by a variety of techniques (see Figure Q5-1).
+The abundance of ozone in the atmosphere is measured by a variety of techniques (see Figure Q4-1).
 The techniques make use of ozone's unique optical and chemical properties.
 There are two principal categories of measurement techniques: local and remote.
 Ozone measurements by these techniques have been essential in monitoring changes in the ozone layer and in developing our understanding of the processes that control ozone abundances.

 Local measurements.
-Local measurements of atmospheric ozone abundance are those that require air to be drawn directly into an instrument.
-Once inside an instrument's detection chamber, ozone is measured by its absorption of ultraviolet (UV) light or by the electrical current or light produced in a chemical reaction involving ozone.
-The last approach is used in the construction of "ozonesondes," which are lightweight, ozone-measuring modules suitable for launching on small balloons.
-The balloons ascend far enough in the atmosphere to measure ozone in the stratospheric ozone layer.
+Local measurements of the atmospheric abundance of ozone are those that require air to be drawn directly into an instrument.
+Once inside an instrument's detection chamber, the amount of ozone is determined by measuring the absorption of ultraviolet (UV) light or by the electrical current or light produced in a chemical reaction involving ozone.
+The last approach is used in "ozonesondes" that are lightweight, ozone-measuring modules suitable for launching on small balloons.
+The balloons ascend up to altitudes of about 32 to 35 kilometers (km), high enough to measure ozone in the stratospheric ozone layer.
 Ozonesondes are launched regularly at many locations around the world.
-Local ozone-measuring instruments using optical or chemical detection schemes are also used routinely on research aircraft to measure the distribution of ozone in the troposphere and lower stratosphere.
-High-altitude research aircraft can reach the ozone layer at most locations over the globe and can reach farthest into the layer at high latitudes.
+Local ozone-measuring instruments using optical or chemical detection schemes are also used on research aircraft to measure the distribution of ozone in the troposphere and lower stratosphere (up to altitudes of about 20 km).
+High-altitude research aircraft can reach the ozone layer at most locations over the globe and can reach furthest into the layer at high latitudes.
 Ozone measurements are also being made routinely on some commercial aircraft flights.

 Remote measurements.
 Remote measurements of total ozone amounts and the altitude distributions of ozone are obtained by detecting ozone at large distances from the instrument.
 Most remote measurements of ozone rely on its unique absorption of UV radiation.
 Sources of UV radiation that can be used are the Sun, lasers, and starlight.
-For example, satellites use the absorption of solar UV radiation by the atmosphere or the absorption of sunlight scattered from the surface of Earth to measure ozone over nearly the entire globe on a daily basis.
-Lasers are routinely deployed at ground sites and on research aircraft to detect ozone over a distance of many kilometers along the laser light path.
-A network of ground-based detectors measures ozone by detecting small changes in the amount of the Sun's UV radiation that reaches Earth's surface.
-Other instruments measure ozone using its absorption of infrared or visible radiation or its emission of
+For example, satellite instruments use the absorption of solar UV radiation by the atmosphere or the absorption of sunlight scattered from the surface of Earth to measure ozone over nearly the entire globe on a daily basis.
+Lidar instruments, which measure backscattered laser light, are routinely deployed at ground sites and on research aircraft to detect ozone over a distance of many kilometers along the laser light path.
+A network of ground-based detectors measures